CJSatnarine/CJSatnarine.github.io/content/about_me/_index.md

 I do not use generative AI in any of my work.
 At this moment, I do not plan on using generative AI because I do not need it.
 My goal is to learn, not to be productive and fast; AI is a tool that I'll prefer not to use for my projects.

+I try to use mainly free and open source softwares (FOSS) for my projects.

 <h2 id="vaxandi_forritari">
     Vaxandi Forritari
 </h2>